How to Start a Business in the USA as a Foreigner: A Guide for Non-Citizen Entrepreneurs

 In the end, green cards can be hard to come by.
 The application process can take months or even years.
 If you go this route, it’s essential to build a strong case for residency.
 You’ll need to prove that you’re financially invested in the country.
 You’ll also need to be prepared to stay in the country for a certain period; leaving during the application period could jeopardize your filing status.

-There are lots of options to legally make this happen for you, your business, and your family.
+There are many legal options to make this happen for you, your business, and your family.
 But it will probably take lots of research and patience to navigate the process and get your business up and running effectively in the U.S.

 Guidelines to Starting a Business in the USA as a Non-Citizen Resident